chesterwizzle/Haikuverse/README.md

     * `generateHaikuAudio` (in `_MyAppState`).
     * `generateStarNames`, `generateConstellationFable`, `getTravelAdvice` (in GeminiService).
 * **Asset Verification:** Ensure all prompt templates (`.txt` files in `assets/`) and the `assets/default_profile.png` are correctly declared in `pubspec.yaml`.
-* **Google Sign-In Configuration:** The application uses a hybrid approach.
+* **Google Sign-In Configuration:** The application uses a hybrid, platform-aware approach for Google Sign-In.
 For mobile (Android), it uses the standard `google_sign_in` plugin, which is initialized in `main.dart` with the `serverClientId`.
-For the web, it uses a direct implementation of the Google Identity Services (GSI) library, which is initialized within the web-specific helper files and does not require client-side initialization in `main.dart`.
+For the web, it uses a direct implementation of the Google Identity Services (GSI) library to render the official, browser-native Google button.
+This is achieved through a set of conditional-export "barrel" files (`gsi_connector.dart`, `google_sign_in_button_connector.dart`) that isolate web-specific code (`package:web`, `dart:js_interop`) from the mobile build path, ensuring cross-platform compatibility without compromises.

 **d.
 Firestore Security Rules & Indexes:**